 The intense emotional pain of losing a spouse can take a terrible toll psychologically, especially in the case of couples that have been in long-term marriages.
-But can grief actually trigger a heart attack?
+But is it true that grief can kill you by triggering a heart attack?

 Science has recently confirmed what our intuition has long suspected: broken-heart syndrome is real.
 According to the Journal of the American Heart Association, a grieving person’s risk for a heart attack is 21 times higher than normal the day after a loved one dies.
 The risk of an attack declines over time but remains elevated within the first month.
 For this reason, if a married person loses a spouse it is critical that they pay attention to their health, especially the symptom of chest pain.